emergentworks/curriculum/docs/Supplemental/javascript/exercism.md

 # Exercism

-Exercism has a guided <a href="https://exercism.org/tracks/javascript/concepts" target="_blank">syllabus</a> for learning JavaScript.
+Exercism has a guided <a href="https://exercism.org/tracks/javascript/concepts" target="_blank" class="external">syllabus</a> for learning
+JavaScript.
 Each lesson is accompanied by an exercise to complete to demonstrate comprehension of the material.
 Exercises can be completed in an in-browser editor, or can be downloaded to complete locally, and the student can upload the results to have